Brad Parscale: Work for the Israeli government

+In 2026, the Israeli government retained Parscale under a communications contract valued at more than $45 million through his company Clock Tower X. The campaign used digital advertising, public opinion research, websites and AI-assisted text conversations to address declining American support for Israel among U.S. conservatives.
+Parscale registered under the Foreign Agents Registration Act in connection with his work for the Israeli government.

+Parscale's work included developing websites and digital content designed to improve the availability of pro-Israel information in search engines and generative AI systems.
+The campaign also used AI-assisted conversations to identify public concerns about Israel and report aggregate findings to the Israeli government.
+One component of the campaign used AI-assisted text conversations to solicit Americans' views on the U.S.–Israel relationship.
+The Wall Street Journal reported that millions of messages were distributed and that human personnel participated in the operation alongside automated systems.

+Parscale began discussions with Israeli officials in late 2024 and subsequently traveled to Israel to brief government representatives on digital strategies for combating misinformation and antisemitism.
+Parscale described misinformation "from any side" as an existential threat to Israel.
+He denied allegations that the campaign was intended to undermine U.S. diplomatic negotiations with Iran.

 Personal life

 Parscale became a father in July 1999, several weeks after graduating from college.
 His daughter's mother was a 22-year-old woman whom he had met while she was working at a San Antonio tanning salon.
 The couple married in March 2003.
 Parscale filed for divorce in August 2004; the divorce was finalized in October 2007.

 In the summer of 2012, he married Candice Blount.
 The couple had a twin son and daughter who were born in 2016, but died shortly thereafter.

 On September 27, 2020, Parscale was hospitalized after his wife told Fort Lauderdale police that he had guns and he was threatening to harm himself; upon arriving at Parscale's home, an officer reported that Parscale appeared to be distraught and under the influence of alcohol.
 Officers seized 10 firearms from the home and reported that Parscale's wife had cuts and bruises on her arms and face, which she said Parscale had inflicted earlier in the week, though she later said that her statements had been "misconstrued" and denied that Parscale had been violent toward her.
 Parscale was detained and involuntarily committed and psychiatrically examined under terms of the Baker Act.
 No charges were filed related to the incident, though a judge ordered Parscale to turn over his firearms, which he did.
 Politico reported that the couple had shared that they had felt distressed since the 2016 death of their prematurely born twins.